CsarNarciso/Chat-Web/README.md

 http://localhost:8006/login
 ```

-This because if you are not registered, the application will automatically redirect you to login page.
+This because if you are not authenticated, the application will automatically redirect you to login page.

 2. Finally, to stop and remove from your system all the docker components created by the project, use:
  ```bash